 After we enjoyed the splendour of the ornate rooms throughout the palace with carved and vaulted ceilings we headed outside to the acres of stunning manicured gardens.
 The kids had some fun on the vast lawn area and we then headed to the Old Servants’ Hall Coffee Shop where we found some delicious homemade goods, we even squeezed in some time to browse the Food/Christmas Shop.
 This was the perfect spot for the kids to stretch their legs and burn off some energy before getting back on the road.

 Each year from April to September the State Rooms are open for viewing and the gardens can be enjoyed year round.
 There are many events held at the Palace which you can find details of here: Events at Scone Palace.

 After enjoying the delights of Scone Palace we headed for the historic city of Perth.
 It had something for all of us from shopping to history to architecture.
 Best thing is to head for the information centre at 5 High Street, Perth PH1 5TJ to get further details on things like taking a self guided city walk where you can take it all in at your own pace.
 We found this suited us as a family as we could stop when the kids got tired and we spent extra time in the outdoor open spaces in the city.

-Motorhome camping in the Perthshire forests
+Motorhome Camping in the Perthshire Forests

 From Perth we continued north to Dunkeld, a lovely little village, where we ate ice creams whilst sitting by the river with the kids playing in the park.
 We opted to spend the night again at a wild camp spot in the woods overlooking the valley.
 We could have camped by the water again but opted for a forest setting this time round.

-Following morning we headed back home after a very satisfying little trip.
+The following morning we headed back home after a very satisfying little trip.
 Only a weekend away but felt like the whole family had a real holiday get away in our lovely motorhome, home away from home!